HorseRacingUSA.com

 1. Your Key Horse will be among the three highest PM-Rated horses 85-90% of the time.

-2. One of the two Pacesetters will be in the exacta more than 50% of the time.
+2. One of the two Pacesetters will be in the exacta about 50% of the time

 Suggestion, idea, tip?
 Contact the Publisher!